YCAyca/YCA_VG_AlexeyAB_darknet/README.md

 <img src="readme_imgs/514644_768.jpg" alt="" width="20%" />
 <img src="readme_imgs/014644_768.jpg" alt="" width="20%" />

-!!!
-Even if you have more than one detection box for the same class, they are saved with different names so any bounding box is overwrited.
+<b> !!! </b>  Even if you have more than one detection box for the same class, they are saved with different names so any bounding box is overwrited.

+<b> !!! </b> If you want to have different folders for prediction and cut (E.g you can have a test images folder which have same images for cutting edges, but resized ones to have predictions faster and cutted images better as resized-small images).
+You can use -raw folder path feature to declare that you give raw -unresized images to cut the detections, but the prediction will be done with in_folder anyway

 ## Important Notes